Owner's ManualDigital copies of current and past Montague Owner's Manuals.

 |Failure to properly lock the quick release levels for the wheels, seatpost, frame or brakes can result in loss of control and may result in serious injury or death.|

 Great care should be taken when locking the quick release levers on the bicycle.
-After reading this manual if you not fully understand how to operate the quick release levers, ask a bicycle dealer for assistance, or call Montague’s Customer Support Team at +1 617-491- 7200.
+After reading this manual if you do not fully understand how to operate the quick release levers, ask a bicycle dealer for assistance, or call Montague’s Customer Support Team at +1 617-491-7200.
 Do not ride your bicycle without all quick releases securely locked.

-There are 6 different types of quick release found on your Montague bicycle
+There are 7 different types of quick release found on your Montague bicycle They are as follows:

-- The frame quick release See Adjusting the Frame Quick Release.
+- The DirectConnect™ frame quick release.
+See Adjusting the Frame Quick Release, page 27.

 - The rear wheel quick release lever.
-See Wheels.
+See pages 44-45.
 Not on all models.

 To Unfold your Bike:

 - Undo the Velcro strap holding the handlebar to the rear wheel.
-This strap should be rolled back onto itself around the handlebar while the bike is unfolded.
+It should be rolled back onto itself around the handlebar while the bike is unfolded.

-- Place the rear wheel fi rmly on the ground, grasp the rear wheel with one hand and the handlebar stem with the other and unfold the bike.
-(Fig. 11).
+- Place the rear wheel on the ground, grasp the rear wheel with one hand and the handlebar stem with the other and unfold the bike (Fig. 24).

-- Secure the frame quick release lever by closing the quick release with the lever pointing towards the saddle.
-(Figs. 10 & 13)
+- Secure the frame quick release lever by closing the quick release.
+It should point forward on the right side of the bike and rest against the Wedge when closed.
+(Figs. 23-26)

-Note: When closing, if the quick release lever does not leave an imprint on the palm of your hand, Refer to Adjusting the Frame Quick Release.
+Note: When closing, if the quick release lever does not leave an imprint on the palm of your hand, refer to Adjusting the Frame Quick Release below.
+(Fig. 26)

 Adjusting the Frame Quick Release